Three-year-old boy found dead at foot of Ang Mo Kio block was left home alone: Coroner

 She left him at home with the main door shut but unlocked.
 The main gate was also unlocked, with only a padlock hooked onto it.

-The window in the master bedroom had no grilles installed on it and was shut as the air-conditioning was on, but the window was old and could be open easily.
+The window in the master bedroom had no grilles installed on it and was shut as the air-conditioning was on, but the window was old and could be opened easily.

 About an hour after the grandmother left for work, a neighbour heard a loud thud while preparing breakfast in her kitchen.